modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-1.md

 </center>

 The Physics Nobel Prize was awarded in 1926 to Jean Baptiste Perrin (1870-1942) "for his work on the discontinuous structure of matter, and especially for his discovery of sedimentation equilibrium".
-In what follows, we describe the title of his Nobel Lecture and its corresponding subtitles. .
+In what follows, we include the document published in the web page of the Nobel Foundation under the title of WORK describing the work made by Perrin.
+Then we indicate the title of his Nobel Lecture and its corresponding subtitles.
 The complete texts of the sections with subtitles in boldface are included in Appendix 7.1.
-Next we include an official text describing the work made by Perrin which was published in the web page of the Nobel Foundation.
-The references of these documents are given in MLA format at the end of the chapter.
+The references of these documents are given at the end of the chapter in MLA format.

 !!! tip "Jean Baptiste Perrin (1870-1942)."